jazzband/django-polymorphic/docs/admin.rst

 Django admin integration
 ========================

-Off course, it's possible to register individual polymorphic models in the Django admin interface.
+Of course, it's possible to register individual polymorphic models in the Django admin interface.
 However, to use these models in a single cohesive interface, some extra base classes are available.

 Setup